-Yash is the head of the London Tax department and he represents a wide range of UK and international clients.
-Yash is widely known throughout the industry as one of the leading tax practitioners in the UK.
+Yash is the head of the London Tax group.
+He has been practising tax law for over 30 years and represents a wide range of UK and international clients.

-Yash specialises in highly complex, challenging and sensitive matters, drawing on his extensive experience to make difficult judgment calls and develop innovative solutions to critical tax issues faced by clients.
-He has a market-leading advisory practice and clients frequently turn to him when their existing advisers are unable to find a resolution to a particularly complex tax issue.
+Yash’s wide-ranging experience means that he is often called upon for highly complex, challenging and sensitive matters, which require difficult judgment calls and innovative structuring solutions to critical tax issues faced by clients.
+He is a market-leading tax practitioner and clients frequently turn to him when their existing advisers are unable to find a resolution to a particularly complex tax issue.

 - Advising Unilever in relation to its successful defence of Kraft Heinz’s $143bn takeover bid.

-- Advising the Delphi (now Aptiv) group in relation to a substantial restructuring and the spin-off of its powertrain systems business.
+- Advising the Delphi (now Aptiv) group in relation to a substantial intra-group restructuring and demerger of its powertrain systems business.

-- Advising a number of prominent financial institutions in relation to their Brexit planning.
+- Advising a number of major financial institutions in relation to their Brexit planning.

-- Advising a number of major financial institutions on deferred tax asset planning structures to address regulatory capital and funding concerns.
+- Advising a number of major financial institutions on deferred tax planning structures in order to address their regulatory capital and funding concerns.

-- Advising a significant client on the EU’s state aid challenge to the UK’s CFC group financing exemption.
+- Advising a major client on the EU’s state aid challenge to the UK’s CFC group financing exemption.